 Lien Sale as a Source of Revenue

-- Selling a lien on outstanding debts on a property will subsequently increase the amount stands owed the reason being when the lien on property is sold by state agency or local government the buyer of lien is supposed to hire professional lien service agency for which additional cost would be incurred by him and the same would be added to the lien.
+- Selling a lien on outstanding debts on a property will subsequently increase the amount stands owed.
+The reason being when a state agency sells or local government the lien on the property, the buyer of lien is supposed to hire a professional lien service agency for which he would incur an additional cost.
+The same would be added to the lien.

 Exceptions to Lien Sale

 There are some exceptions which are not subject to a lien sale.
 For instance, the persons who are on active military services, senior citizens, disabled persons, and other veterans are eligible for exemptions from lien sale on properties.
-The exceptions vary from state to state and every jurisdiction has its own application process, procedures and the time period in which eligible individuals or entities are supposed to contact them.
+The exceptions vary from state to state, and every jurisdiction has its application process, procedures, and the period in which eligible individuals or entities are supposed to contact them.

 - If the owner of the property failed to make the required payment on unpaid tax, the tax authority foreclosure the property and transfer the legal title to the lienholder who subsequently become the clear and free owner of the concerned property.

-This has been a guide to What is Lean Sale & its Definition.
-Here we discuss how the process of lien sale works along with its types (construction, statutory and tax) and exceptions.
+This article has been a guide to What is Lean Sale & its Definition.
+Here we discuss how the process of lien sale works along with its types (construction, statutory, and tax) and exceptions.
 You can learn more about from the following articles –